 Keep Customer Communication Simple

 Frequent calls or emails for open invoices can become obnoxious for customers, so it is key to catalogue their communication style and frequency preferences.
-Leveraging AR automation tools like an online customer portal gives you the tools to know your customer payment habits, and their (and your) preferred timing for automated reminders.
+Leveraging AR automation tools like an online customer portal gives you the tools to know your customer’s payment history and habits, and their (and your) preferred timing for automated payment reminders.

 Online customer portals provide a channel for constant communication with customers and stakeholders while facilitating dispute resolution and on-time payments.
 With customer portals, you are always in communication with customers, so there is no need to be concerned about when to contact.

-With AR automation you can automatically send reminders in advance of due dates, and when invoices are past due.
+With automated accounts receivable you can automatically send payment reminders in advance of due dates, and when invoices are past due.
 Customer payment history can be used to program reminders that fit your customer’s payment habits.

 Digital Solutions to Streamline Reminders